Airco DH.4: Design

 The DH.4 was armed with a single forward-firing synchronised Vickers machine gun along with either one or two .303 in Lewis guns fitted on a Scarff ring fired by the observer.
-In terms of bomb load, it accommodate a maximum payload of 460 lb, which could be mounted upon external racks.
-Throughout the type's production life, a number of alterations to the armaments, such as the ergonomics of the observer's Lewis gun and the installation of an additional Vickers gun, were implemented.
+It could carry 460 lb of bombs, which could be mounted upon external racks.
+There were several alterations to the aircraft's armament throughout its production life, such as improvement in the ergonomics of the observer's Lewis gun and the installation of an additional Vickers gun.
 A pair of DH.4s were outfitted with COW 37 mm guns for experimental purposes, but the war came to a close prior to firing trials being conducted.
 All armaments would typically be removed from those DH.4s that were used by civil operators, including ex-military aircraft that were sold on in great numbers following the end of the Great War.

 One of the more elaborate modifications of the DH.4 was the adaptation of the type as a seaplane.
 It was furnished with large floats, which were allegedly based upon the design of those used upon the German Hansa-Brandenburg W.29 seaplane.
 According to Bruce, while no such aircraft entered into operational service as a result of competition from other aircraft to perform the role, a number of DH.4 seaplanes were produced for trial purposes at Felixstowe and were successfully flown.